blackode/elixir-tips/README.md

 ### Why is that useful?

 I have had experienced a bug in the project in my machine but not from my co-programmer though we work on the same project.
 The actual problem is we are using different hex versions.
-I come to know this by running mix hex.info in both systems.
+I came to know this by running mix hex.info in both systems.
 That saved a lot of time.

 ```elixir
 mix hex.info